berryma4/metadata-forms-gui-archive/docs/documentation/actions_roadmap.md

     ```

+     Please update programmer guide accordingly.

-  * Ability to import a base widget Def from another defined widget and only override what changes
+  * Ability to import a base widget Def from another defined widget and only override what changes.

     ```yaml
     validators: